Home / Pasta Recipes / Vegan Pesto Recipe with Almonds and Fresh Basil

-So while this may seem like a summertime recipe, with the availability of fresh basil in our grocery stores year round, it’s an anytime recipe.
+Yes this is a summertime recipe, but with the availability of fresh basil in our grocery stores year round, it’s an anytime recipe.
 And a quick and easy one at that!

 Ingredients